 How much does it cost to attend a charter school?

-Because charter schools are public schools, they are funded by federal, state and local taxes.
-This means that they are tuition free.
+Public charter schools are funded by federal, state and local taxes.
+Charlotte Lab School is a public charter school and, as such, is tuition free.

 How is a school granted 'charter' status?

 Since the lift of the cap on the number of charter schools in the State of NC, the application process for charter schools has changed each year.
-This past year was the most rigorous selection process; Charlotte Lab School is one of only 11 schools across the State (out of 71), and only one of three in Charlotte, that was approved by a State Board of Education-appointed Charter School Advisory Board If you'd like to learn more about the process and review our complete application, you can find it here.
+2014 was the most rigorous selection process; Charlotte Lab School was one of only 11 schools across the State (out of 71), and only one of three in Charlotte, that was approved by a State Board of Education-appointed Charter School Advisory Board If you'd like to learn more about the process and review our complete application, you can find it here.

 Do charter school students have to take North Carolina standardized tests?

-Charter school students are required to take all of the mandated NC State assessments such as the mCLASS Reading 3D assessments for K-3rd grade students, the Ready End-of-Grade tests (EOGs) in Reading and Math for 3rd-8th grade students, and the Ready EOGs in Science for 5th and 8th grade students.
+Charter school students are required to take all of the mandated NC State assessments such as the Beginning-of-Grade (BOGs) in 3rd grade, End-of-Grade tests (EOGs) in Reading and Math for 3rd-8th grade students, EOGs in Science for 5th and 8th grade students, and End-of-Course tests (EOCs) for specific high school courses.
 Charter schools are not required however to conduct the interim and benchmark assessments used by local districts.